Pentax 50mm f/1.8 SMC DA

 And they were still very good.for this low price a real highlight

-competitors of other brands are overjured in German tests
+competitors of other famous brands are over-rated, this phantastic lens under-rated, in German and English tests

-without any reasons (perhaps sponsored?) inspite this Pentax lens is quite similar or better neraly wide open in the corners!
+without any reasons (perhaps sponsored?), inspite this Pentax lens is quite similar or better corrected in the corners!
+SHAME onto the test fakers !